scottcorgan/immu/README.md

 1. Immutable javascript Ojects (Arrays are objects in Javascript).
 2. Fail-fast errors with detailed excpetions upon attempting to mutate Objects.

 Immu does not attempt to add functionality to Arrays, introduce complex data structures like *Map* and *Set*, or provide a complete solution with cursors and stores.
-Immu is meant to be the simplest possible solution to providing immutable objects while maintaining the native API for those objects (includeing Array methods).
+Immu is meant to be the simplest possible solution to providing immutable objects while maintaining the native API for those objects (including Array methods).

 ### Other libraries that are similar but do more: